The purpose of this document is to provide important information regarding immunization for influenza and pneumococcal disease.

 - Educate clients, residents, patients and staff about the benefits of immunizations.

 - Facilitate access to immunizations for clients, residents, patients, and staff.
 Public health departments are often interested in providers offering areas for them to set up immunization clinics.

 - Set an Example.
 People in leadership positions should be immunized and they should also encourage employees to be immunized.

 - Some providers encourage their employees using the phrase, "You don’t get it for yourself, you get it for the residents."

 - For most people in the adult work force, influenza can mean a miserable illness and perhaps lost wages, but most healthy adults recover.

 - However, when employees have highly communicable illnesses, such as influenza, the chances are great that these illnesses will be passed on to clients, patients and residents, placing many vulnerable people at increased risk of a potentially deadly illness.

-The Division of Quality Assurance - Questions may be directed to the following contact persons in the Division of Quality Assurance (Hours - 7:45 AM to 4:30 PM, Monday through Friday).
+Division of Quality Assurance – Questions may be directed to the following contacts in the Division of Quality Assurance.

 - Nursing homes and facilities serving people with developmental disabilities should contact the appropriate Bureau of Nursing Home Resident Care regional office.

 - Community-based residential facilities, adult family homes, adult day care providers and residential care apartment complexes should contact the appropriate Bureau of Assisted Living regional office.